 Code Module ECTS

-MG617 Research Methods I 5

-MS524 Research Methods II 5

-MS563 Research Dissertation 80
+1 Research Skills for Business Students (online) Research Dissertation 10 80

-Total EC CTS Credits: 90
+Total E CTS Credits: 90

-The modules Research Methods I, Research Methods II are assessed solely on the basis of continuous assessment.
-Research Methods I typically runs in block format across one week in early September, and Research Methods II typically runs in a similar fashionin January.
+The Research Skills module is assessed solely on the basis of continuous assessment.
+The module is delivered online.
 Students will be assigned a suitable staff member as supervisor for the Research Dissertation.
-This programme has been constructed in consultation with industry: industry partner companies will provide advice and data access to students to facilitate the student in completing the dissertation.
+This programme has been constructed in consultation with industry.
 Students register for the programme in September, with the expectation that the Research Dissertation is submitted by the end of that academic year, unless permission is obtained from the School to extend this time period.
 To be eligible for award of the degree, candidates must achieve at least a pass mark in each course.
 All results will be considered at the Winter Examination Board Meeting in the year following registration.